What does hair texture, curl pattern, & density mean?

-Thick (high)-density- you can barely see your scalp, or the scalp cant’ be seen at all.
-High-density hair can get away with using heavy products such as creams and butters (for some, not all) to hold the curls together.
+Thick (high)-density- you can barely see your scalp, or the scalp can't be seen at all.
+High-density hair can get away with using heavy products, such as creams and butter (for some, not all) to hold the curls together.

 Medium: hair strands are neither too thick or thin, and hair strands are strong and elastic.
-Layering products is not an issue as your strands can withstand the weight better than those with fine strands.
+Layering hair products is not an issue, as your strands can withstand the weight better than those with fine strands.